-As of December 31, 2021, we had 1,715 employees, primarily concentrated in the central and Gulf Coast regions of the U.S. There were 854 employees assigned to our refined products segment, 253 employees assigned to our crude oil segment and 526 employees assigned to provide G&A services.
-We also had 82 employees assigned to our discontinued operations.
-Approximately 13% of our employees are represented by the United Steel Workers ("USW") and covered by a collective bargaining agreement that expired at the end of January 2022.
-We are operating under a 24-hour rolling extension of this agreement while negotiations for a new agreement continue.
-Management expects that we will be able to successfully negotiate a new long-term agreement with the USW; however, a prolonged work stoppage by a majority of these employees could have a material adverse effect on our business.
+As of December 31, 2022, we had 1,655 employees, primarily concentrated in the central U.S. There were 855 employees assigned to our refined products segment, 248 employees assigned to our crude oil segment and 552 employees assigned to provide general & administrative ("G&A") services.
+Approximately 13% of our employees are represented by the United Steelworkers and covered by a collective bargaining agreement that expires in January 2026.